Textual Data Augmentation for Arabic-English Code-Switching Speech Recognition: Generating Code-Switched Language

 \subsection{Code-switching Text Generation}

 The input to the generation pipeline is a pair of parallel sentences $S1$ and $S2$, along with the word alignments.
 The $S1$ and $S2$ in our experiments are the English and Arabic languages respectively.
-The proposed CS generation pipeline includes four major components (also shown in Figure \ref{fig:cs_pipeline}): \begin{enumerate} [leftmargin=*] \item \textbf{Parallel text translation:} We generate the parallel English text from the Arabic transcription using a public Machine Translation System~\footnote{API access available from \url{https://mt.qcri.org/api}.}, The system is built on transformer-based seq2seq model implemented in OpenNMT~\cite{klein-etal-2017-opennmt}.
+The proposed CS generation pipeline includes four major components (also shown in Figure \ref{fig:cs_pipeline}): \begin{enumerate} \item \textbf{Parallel text translation:} We generate the parallel English text from the Arabic transcription using a public Machine Translation System~\footnote{API access available from \url{https://mt.qcri.org/api}.}, The system is built on transformer-based seq2seq model implemented in OpenNMT~\cite{klein-etal-2017-opennmt}.
 The Neural translation system is capable of translating Modern Standard Arabic as well as dialectal content~\cite{sajjad-etal-2020-arabench}.
 It was fine-tuned on a large collection of coarse and fine-grained city-level dialectal data from diverse genres, such as media, chat, religion and travel with varying level of dialectness.
 Such richness of the system makes it suitable for our task.

-\item \textbf{Aligning the two sentences:} To generate word level alignments between the two sentences we use "fast-align" \cite{dyer2013simple} which is simple and fast unsupervised aligner.
-Arabic language is agglutinative and morphologically complex and hence very challenging to align with other Latin languages like English.
-To overcome this challenge we segmented Arabic words into their stem, prefix(es) and affix(es) using Farasa \cite{abdelali2016farasa} segmeter.
-Segmentation was proven to be beneficial to help reduce alignment complexity and improve tasks such as Machine Translation~\cite{ataman-federico-2018-evaluation,pan-etal-2020-multi}.
-Figures~\ref{fig:presegmentedAra} and ~\ref{fig:segmentedAra} shows an example of complex alignment with several 1-to-n alignments.
-After using segmentation, such cases almost disappeared.
-Further, the segmentation allowed to resolve complex construction that were caused by language re-ordering like ``\<رأي+ ها>'' that is aligned with ``her opinion'' in the reverse order; as well as making it easy to resolve co-references such as the case of ``\<hA>'' that is mapped to both ``she'' and ``her''.
+\item \textbf{Aligning the two sentences:} To generate word level alignments between the two sentences we use ``fast-align'' \cite{dyer2013simple}, and multilingual Bert (mBert) \cite{dou2021word}.
+Arabic is agglutinative and morphologically complex language which is difficult to align with Romance and Germanic languages including English.
+To overcome this challenge, we segmented Arabic words into their stem, prefix(es) and affix(es) using the Farasa \cite{abdelali2016farasa} segmentation.
+Segmentation has proven to be beneficial in reducing alignment complexity and improving tasks such as Machine Translation~\cite{ataman-federico-2018-evaluation}.
+Figure~\ref{fig:presegmentedAra} illustrates a complex alignment with several 1-to-many alignments.
+After using segmentation in Figure~\ref{fig:segmentedAra}, such cases largely disappear.
+Further, the segmentation allows resolving complex constructions that are caused by word re-ordering like ``\<رأي+ ها>'' that is aligned with ``her opinion'' in the reverse order; as well as making it easy to resolve co-references such as ``\<hA>'' that is mapped to both ``she'' and ``her''.